 Your pre-appointment call is usually from the Surgeon’s NURSE or PATIENT CARE COORDINATOR.

-The call is very helpful to do before your appointment, as it can answer additional or preliminary questions, help you become familiar with the Clinic teams you’ll be meeting on the day, and can help ensure you GET THE MOST out of your initial consultation with your Surgeon.
+The call is very helpful to do before your appointment, as it can answer additional or preliminary questions, help you become familiar with the Clinic teams you’ll be meeting on the day, and can help ensure you GET THE MOST out of your initial online consultation with your Patient Co-ordinator or Surgeon.

 - They can also help you understand how to fill out your paperwork (and get a referral, if required) BEFORE your appointment – to save you time when you arrive.

 - Plus, then you can relax in the lobby and read magazines, or more materials, or watch our lobby presentations – and have a lovely tea or coffee while you wait.

 - Enjoy a coffee and watch our BEFORE and AFTER screens including skincare treatments and other procedures at our Clinic.